EmilyMarschallNiswonger/BENG183_spliceAI/README.md

 ### Introduction

 SpliceAI is a deep learning–based bioinformatics tool developed by Illumina to predict how genetic variants affect RNA splicing.
 Many disease-causing mutations do not alter protein-coding sequences directly but instead disrupt the splicing process that produces mature mRNA.
 SpliceAI was created to address this challenge by identifying whether a DNA variant will weaken, remove, or create splice sites.
+(Jaganathan et al., 2019)

 Traditional splice prediction tools rely on short sequence motifs and often miss complex or “cryptic” splicing changes.
 In contrast, SpliceAI analyzes a very large sequence window—up to 10,000 nucleotides around a variant—and learns splicing patterns directly from large transcriptomic datasets.
 This enables it to capture long-range regulatory signals and make much more accurate predictions.